BV and BFV for the H-twisted Poisson sigma model: The BV formulation with superfields

-Making use of the fact that $\delta A^{+ i}_{\mu} \wedge \delta A_{\nu i}=- \delta A_{\nu i} \wedge \delta A^{+ i}_{\mu}$, that the de Rham differential $\delta$ on field space anticommutes with $\theta^{\mu}$, as well as of Eq.~\eqref{superintegration} and the relation of the two products \eqref{signchangingrule}, one finds that indeed $\omega_{BV}$ turns into $\omega$ above.
-Note that for the differential forms on field space, we now also use Bernstein-Leites sign conventions; thus the BV-symplectic form $\omega$ now has symmetry properties as they are consitent with the one for the bracket introduced above, see, e.g., \eqref{equation}.
+in agreement with \eqref{componentBVsymplecticform}.
+Note that using Bernstein-Leites sign conventions also for differential forms on field space, the BV symplectic form $\omega$ has symmetry properties as they are consistent with the one for the bracket introduced above, see, e.g., \eqref{equation}.

 We remark in parenthesis that the requirement that the fields of the previous subsections recombine into \eqref{superBVsymplecticformxy} together with the desire that the superfields $\bx$ and $\ba$ contain the classical fields $X$ and $A$ without any additional prefactors, completely fixes the signs in the expansion \eqref{2Dsuperfield1} and \eqref{2Dsuperfield2}.